 - Oops!Something went wrong.Please try again later.

-Kadant (KAI) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended March 2021.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects Kadant (KAI) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended June 2021.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 The stock might move higher if these key numbers top expectations in the upcoming earnings report.
 On the other hand, if they miss, the stock may move lower.